 Anterior for bivalves: The end of the shell where the head and foot lie; opposite the end where the siphons are located (photo).
 Often most easily identified by the posterior location of the pallial sinus, or by the fact that the umbo is usually anterior to the hinge ligament.

-Anterolateral: Located toward the sides of the front of the animal
+Anterolateral: Located toward the sides of the front of the animal, or pointed in that direction

 Aperture: Orifice, used especially for a gastropod shell (drawing)